-Specialised drug addiction treatment offices.
-Methadone maintenance treatment is available since 1997 and buprenorphine since 1999.
-In 2008, the buprenorphine/naloxone combination was introduced and it may be prescribed by psychiatrists with an additional licence for treatment of drug dependencies or by psychiatrists working at Centres for the Treatment of Drug Dependencies.
+Specialised drug addiction treatment offices provide substitution maintenance treatment.
+Methadone maintenance treatment has been available since 1997 and buprenorphine since 1999.
+In 2008 the buprenorphine/naloxone combination was introduced and it may be prescribed by psychiatrists with an additional licence for treatment of drug dependencies or by psychiatrists working at Centres for the Treatment of Drug Dependencies.
 Opioid substitution treatment is not available in prisons.

 View ‘Treatment profile’ for additional information.

 Low-threshold services and outreach harm reduction programmes in Slovakia provide access to sterile injecting equipment and information on safer drug use, although coverage is limited: an estimated 21 % of problem drug users could be reached by existing low-threshold services.
 That is why public pharmacies remain the main source of sterile injecting equipment in Slovakia.
-In 2011 five organisations ran outreach needle and syringe exchange programmes (NSPs) in four towns.
-In three towns — Bratislava, Banská Bystrica and Košice — there were both types of outlets: mobile/outreach and stationary syringe exchange programmes.
-According to data available from independent exchange programmes provided by field services, treatment institutions, a total of 317 000 syringes were provided in 2010.
-Around 40 % of all harm reduction programme clients are methamphetamine (pervitin) users, while the proportion of those who inject heroin is declining.
-Testing for infectious diseases of drug users who are not in contact with healthcare units (in treatment) is not regularly available, and most harm reduction organisations provide testing only occasionally.
+In 2011 five organisations ran outreach needle and syringe exchange programmes (NSPs), in six towns.
+Three towns — Bratislava, Banská Bystrica and Košice — had both mobile/outreach and stationary syringe exchange programmes.
+According to data from independent exchange programmes provided by field services and treatment institutions, a total of 322 000 syringes were provided in 2011.
+The majority of harm reduction programme clients are methamphetamine (pervitin) users, while the proportion of those who inject heroin is declining.
+Testing for infectious diseases among drug users who are not in contact with healthcare units (in treatment) is not regularly available, and most harm reduction organisations provide testing only occasionally.